Bayonnaise/Design-Patterns/README.md

 ### 2: The Strategy pattern
 A delegation-based approach to solving the same problem as the Template Method patter.
 Instead of separate classes we use a context object, and supply it with different strategy objects as required.
 Using Ruby code blocks to pass data makes this quick and simple.

+### 3: The Observer pattern
+The Observer pattern can solve the problem of tightly coupled classes.
+It allows one or more observer classes to stay informed of changes to a subject via a series of methods that relay those changes when they occur.